navi-language/navi-language.github.io/guides/http/request.md

   > let repo = try json.parse::<Resp>(res.text())
   > ```
 - If the request fails, we print the error message.
-- The `query` argument is used to send query parameters with the request.
-In this example, we send a query parameter `t=hello` with the request.

 After running the program, you should see the repository name and description printed on the console.